 Ash Tree Removal

 The City’s Forestry Section stopped planting ash trees in 2003 once it was understood EAB would not be quarantined in Michigan.
-Since 2011, when EAB was discovered here in Highland Park, the City has been removing ash trees located on public property that have been attacked by EAB.
+Since 2011, when EAB was discovered here in Highland Park, the City has been removing ash trees located on public property.
+Ash trees made up approximately 15% of our street tree population in 2011, but as of summer 2020 are down to about 1% of street trees.
 Though treatment to prevent Emerald Ash Borer attack on ash trees is possible, it is not financially feasible on a city-wide scale.
 However, homeowners should consult a Certified Arborist as preserving their ash may make sense.
-Ash trees made up approximately 15% of our street tree population in 2011, but as of summer 2017 are down to about 1.5% of street trees.

 What is Dutch Elm Disease?